Ocramius/ocramius.github.com/source/_posts/2017-05-29-eliminating-visual-debt.md

 <p>
-    This effectively removes our need to look at the code details, making the code more coincise and runtime-friendly.
+    This effectively removes our need to look at the code details, making the code shorter and runtime-friendly.
 We're also saving some space
     in the PHP engine!
 </p>